nourabyte/oop-learn/00-meaning-of-object-oriented-programming/01-what-is-object-oriented-programming/step.md

 ## Practice

-1- After you understanding the previous example, try to creating an object that returns the number 9.
+1- Create a new object, based on previous example, that return number 9.